renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/integrations-notion.md

 2. Copy the "Internal Integration Token" value.
 This token will be used to authenticate your integration with Notion.

 :::warning
 Your integration token is a sensitive piece of information.
 Make sure to keep it secure and never share it publicly.
-Store it safely in your Langflow configuration or environment variables.
+Store it safely in your Aiexec configuration or environment variables.
 :::

 ## Grant Integration Access to Notion Databases